damontallen/IPython-quick-ref-sheets/README.md

 ###Magic Commands
 ![Magic help](http://damontallen.github.io/IPython-quick-ref-sheets/svg/Magic_only.svg)

-The Ipython Notebook use to develope the SVG images is [here](http://nbviewer.ipython.org/urls/raw.github.com/damontallen/IPython-quick-ref-sheets/master/SVG_Table_Builder.ipynb).
-It contains a custome magic command to grab the text of the %quickref magic command.
+The IPython Notebook use to develop the SVG images is [here](http://nbviewer.ipython.org/urls/raw.github.com/damontallen/IPython-quick-ref-sheets/master/SVG_Table_Builder.ipynb).
+It contains a custom magic command to grab the text of the %quickref magic command.
-However, the libraries that that notebook referances are only in this git page.
+However, the libraries that the notebook referances are only in this git page.

 (FYI The SVG files above are also available for downloading on [this github.io page](http://damontallen.github.io/IPython-quick-ref-sheets/).)